 The argument made in favour of this change in the Impact Assessment is not only one of consistency.
 The Commission emphasises that the current trend of a decreasing land carbon sink needs to be stopped and reversed, and that over time, the sector should do more.
 It notes that increased flexibility between the LULUCF Regulation and the Effort Sharing Regulation could be a way to strengthen incentives for removals in the land use sector itself.

-The first consequence of this change would be that one could not directly compare the current 2030 reduction target of 40% with the proposed reduction target of 55%, both relative to 1990.
-Both are targets to reduce net emissions, but the 40% target refers mainly to emissions in the ETS and ESR sectors with only a very limited possibility to make use of LULUCF credits as offsets (a maximum of 262 million tonnes CO2e for the EU27 over the 10-year 2021-2030 period).
+One consequence of this change is that one cannot directly compare the current 2030 reduction target of 40% with the proposed reduction target of 55%, both relative to 1990.
+The 40% target refers mainly to emissions in the ETS and ESR sectors with only a very limited possibility to make use of LULUCF credits as offsets (a maximum of 262 million tonnes CO2e for the EU27 over the 10-year 2021-2030 period).
 In addition, whether there are LULUCF credits or not is determined by policy-determined accounting rules and not by the inventory numbers.
 The 55% target, however, will allow full offsetting of the LULUCF sink based on the LULUCF inventory numbers reported to the UNFCCC.
+This post explores the implications of this change from gross to net accounting for the reduction required in fossil fuel and agricultural emissions by 2030.

 An AFOLU sector?